 What Is Complex PTSD?

 Complex PTSD was first identified by Dr. Judith Herman in the 1990s and formally recognized in 2018 by the World Health Organization (ICD-11).
-It includes many of the same symptoms as PTSD—like flashbacks and hypervigilance—but adds deeper, more chronic effects on:
+While PTSD is often linked to a single traumatic event, Complex PTSD describes the impact of prolonged or repeated trauma, particularly during early development.

 The Fawning Response: Survival Through Self-Sacrifice